section-engineering-education/engineering-education/content/articles/null-safety-support-for-flutter-and-dart/index.md

 status: publish
 published: true
 url: /null-safety-support-for-flutter-and-dart/
-title: Null Safety support for Flutter and Dart
+title: Null Safety Support for Flutter and Dart
-description: Null Safety means that a variable cannot have a null value unless it starts with null.
-Null Safety helps you prevent a wide range of issues by catching null errors during development rather than at runtime.
-This article will cover all the null safety features and their benefits.
+description: This article will help you understand null safety features and their benefits in Dart.
 author: francisca-ngodu
-date: 2021-09-16T00:00:00-15:10
+date: 2021-09-28T00:00:00-04:50
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: